Core Academic Course Descriptions for Session 4, 2024-2025

 show more

-This one-day, full year core course is broken into four sessions, can accommodate a range of skills, and focuses on reading and composition.
-High-interest articles, essays and book excerpts will be enjoyed, with time for discussion, evaluation, and writing.
+This one-day, full-year core course is broken into four sessions, can accommodate a range of skills, and focuses on reading and composition.
+High-interest articles, essays, and book excerpts will be enjoyed, with time for discussion, evaluation, and writing.
 Scholastic SCOPE or similar materials will be used for analysis of current events (subscription included).
 Social studies/current event topics are often incorporated into lessons, with a range of activities to be expected (group presentations, reader’s theatre, etc.).
-The focus of Session 3 will be presuasive/ argument writing; Session 4 will be narrative/ creative writing.
+The focus of Session 3 will be persuasive/ argument writing; Session 4 will be narrative/ creative writing.
 Students should expect to complete at least one final draft essay per session.
 Basic conventions, mechanics and editing will be practiced weekly.
 Additional independent reading will be assigned, as well as extra writing practice as needed.
 Materials required: Spiral notebook, folder, assignment notebook, and pencil/pen.
 Independent reading and writing are required (2-3 hrs/week) Students will need to have an approved novel of choice for independent reading each week.
 At least 5 novels should be completed annually.
 This is a full-year course of study.
 It is also recommended that students enrolled in ELA also take an ELA Study Session.
-One time course fee includes subscription to Scholastic SCOPE Magazine. *Please note: Our English Cohort I on Friday is a modified version of our ELA M/W course that was specifically arranged to accommodate a cluster of 7th/8th students who requested ELA.
+The one-time course fee includes a subscription to Scholastic SCOPE Magazine. *Please note: Our English Cohort I on Friday is a modified version of our ELA M/W course that was specifically arranged to accommodate a cluster of 7th/8th students who requested ELA.
 Please refer to the ELA syllabus above for more information on the weekly focus.
 Instructor: Melanie Ware.
 Max: 7.

 show less